Rokiis1/roadmap/languages/javaScript/README.md

 2. **Node.js:**
    - Node.js is a JavaScript runtime that allows you to run JavaScript code outside of a web browser, typically on a server.
 You need to install Node.js on your machine.
 Once installed, you can create a JavaScript file (`app.js`) and run it using the command:

+      **Example:**

      ```
      node app.js
      ```

 3. **Code Editors and IDEs:**
    - Many code editors and integrated development environments (IDEs) support JavaScript development.
-Examples include Visual Studio Code, Atom, Sublime Text, and others.
+Examples include Visual Studio Code, Neovim, and others.
 You can create JavaScript files, write your code, and execute it directly within these environments.

 4. **Online Editors:**
    - There are online platforms that allow you to write and run JavaScript code directly in your web browser.
-Examples include JSFiddle, CodePen, and Repl.it.
+Examples include CodeSandbox, CodePen, and Repl.it.
 These platforms provide an isolated environment for testing and experimenting with code.

 5. **Command Line (Using REPL):**
    - Some systems come with a JavaScript REPL (Read-Eval-Print Loop) that allows you to execute JavaScript code interactively from the command line.

-For example, you can open the command prompt or terminal and type:
+    **Example:**

      ```
      node
      ```